 Multi-Agency Public Protection Arrangements (MAPPA) in Moray continue to work well in relation to public protection and managing the risk of serious harm posed by those convicted of a sexual offence.
-The largest proportion of all MAPPA offenders in Moray are managed at Level 1.
-In 2018/19 considerable focus was on ensuring that each duty to cooperate agency, which includes the local authority and Health Board, has in place processes to ensure information sharing takes place and disclosure is considered for offenders at this level.
-The local authority and Health Board are represented on the Grampian Management Operational Group and the Grampian Strategic Oversight Group for MAPPA to ensure all processes comply with the Management of Offenders (Scotland) Act 2005.
+The largest proportion of all MAPPA offenders in Moray are managed at Level 1 (ordinary agency management).
+This involves the sharing of information but does not require multi-agency meetings.
+In 2018/19 considerable focus was on ensuring that each duty to co-operate agency, which includes the local authority and Health Board, has in place processes to ensure information sharing takes place and disclosure is considered for offenders at this level.
+The local authority and Health Board are represented on the Grampian Management Operational Group and the Grampian Strategic Oversight Group for MAPPA to ensure all processes comply with the Management of Offenders (Scotland ) Act 2005.